1. Security Principles

 In a nuclear missile silo, for example, two launch officers must agree before the missile can be launched.

-In summary, if you need to perform a privileged action, require multiple parties to work together to exercise that privilege, since it is more likely for a single party to be malicious than for all of the parties to be malicious and collude with one another.
+In summary, if you need to protect a highly sensitive action, require multiple parties to work together to take that action, since it is more likely for a single party to be malicious than for all of the parties to be malicious and collude with one another.

 1.8.
 Ensure complete mediation